Arpit843/flloating-notepad/README.md

 **State management** — all notes, tab labels, font size, and theme are stored as a single JSON object in `localStorage` under the key `floating-notepad-v3`.
 State is read on startup and written automatically 800 ms after the last keystroke (debounced).

-**IPC** — the renderer sends messages to the main process via Electron's `ipcRenderer`/`ipcMain` for actions that require OS-level access: closing the window, minimising, and toggling always-on-top.
+**IPC** the renderer sends messages to the main process via Electron's `ipcRenderer`/`ipcMain` for actions that require OS-level access: closing the window, minimising, and toggling always on top.
 The current pin state is sent back to the renderer so the button reflects reality.

-**Theming** — a single `.light` class on `<body>` switches a set of CSS custom properties.
-Everything else adapts automatically — no duplicated rules.
+**Theming** a single `.light` class on `<body>` switches a set of CSS custom properties.
+Everything else adapts automatically no duplicated rules.

 ---